 Catering to the millennial diner’s desire to know exactly where their food has been produced, Heirloom grows their own vegetables in Buckinghamshire.
-They then publish a weekly list of what produce they are harvesting each week, so consumers can be sure their roast goes straight from farm to fork.
+They then publish a weekly list of the produce they are harvesting each week, so consumers can be sure their roast goes straight from the farm to fork.

-South London is increasingly popular among arts students and creative professionals.
+South London is increasingly popular among art students and creative professionals.
 But East Dulwich is the kind of place that needs to change little to cater to either group.

 Like Richmond and Crouch End, family life exists here and Lordship Lane is a long a winding base upon which a busy restaurant village has grown.
 One of the veterans of this restaurant cluster is Franklins.

 Franklins is a staple of the community, with Bawdale Road separating Franklins Restaurant from Franklins Farm Shop.
 Lordship Lane is renowned as a hub for organic produce and independent retail outlets, and Franklins’ seasonal menu has been part of it since 1999, sourcing their food from farms in Kent.